Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-81-the-offensive.md

 "Among other things, yeah.
 Unnerstand I can’t say much ‘bout ongoin’ operations."

 "Well, okay.
-But what about...you also said something about *deactivated* genes?"
+But what about... you also said something about *deactivated* genes?"

 "Yeah, an’ I’ll get back ‘ta that in a moment.
 But firs’, what d’you mean by ‘natural?’
 In our case it’s kind of a loaded question, an’ a bit of a sore point ‘fer us."